phantauth/phantauth-doc/src/en/api.md

 In addition to the default tenant, the PhantAuth Domain contains some sample tenants, which are primarily designed to demonstrate customitability, a range of hosting possibilities, and the links to external services.
 In most cases, using the [default tenant](https://phantauth.net) is enough.

-- [PhantAuth Default](https://phantauth.net) - default tenant, based on Java Fairy library
+- [PhantAuth Default](https://phantauth.net) - default tenant, based on a Java Fairy library
-- [Greek Gods](https://phantauth.net/_gods) - based on Google Sheet document
+- [Greek Gods](https://phantauth.net/_gods) - based on a Google Sheet document
-- [PhantAuth Faker](https://phantauth.net/_faker) - based on Javascript Faker library, hosted at https://now.sh
+- [PhantAuth Faker](https://phantauth.net/_faker) - based on a Javascript Faker library, hosted at https://now.sh
-- [PhantAuth Chance](https://phantauth.net/_chance) - based on Javascript Chance library, hosted at https://now.sh
+- [PhantAuth Chance](https://phantauth.net/_chance) - based on a Javascript Chance library, hosted at https://now.sh
-- [PhantAuth Casual](https://phantauth.net/_casual) - based on Javascript Casual library, hosted at https://webtask.io
+- [PhantAuth Casual](https://phantauth.net/_casual) - based on a Javascript Casual library, hosted at https://webtask.io
 - [RANDOM USER](https://phantauth.net/_randomuser) - based on https://randomuser.me service
 - [uinames](https://phantauth.net/_uinames) - based on https://uinames.com service
 - [Mockaroo](https://phantauth.net/_mockaroo) - based on  https://mockaroo.com service

-Anyone can create the domain and the tenants.
+Anyone can create a domain and the tenants.
 Sharing the tenants is facilitated by the [PhantAuth Shared Domain](https://shared.phantauth.net).
-A shared domain is connected to the [phantauth.cf](http://phantauth.cf) DNS zone, in which anyone can create tenant configuration notes by the use of the [FreeDNS](https://freedns.afraid.org/) service.
+A shared domain is connected to the [phantauth.cf](http://phantauth.cf) DNS zone, where anyone can create tenant configuration notes by the use of the [FreeDNS](https://freedns.afraid.org/) service.

 ## Pricing

-PhantAuth is a free open-source non-profit application.
+PhantAuth is a free, open-source, non-profit application.
 If you find this service useful and can afford, please make a small donation as a contribution to the operation costs (domain registration, service hosting, etc.)

 [Donate on Ko-fi](https://ko-fi.com/Q5Q0T7C7) | [Donate on Liberapay](https://liberapay.com/szkiba/donate) | [Donate on PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VXLCJ3EZRAE7G&source=url)

 # Group User

-A *user* resource az [OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html) specifikációban definiált [Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)-eket tartalmazza, kiegészítve néhány PhantAuth specifikus property-vel.
+The *user* resource contains the [Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) defined in the [OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html) specifications.
+It also includes some PhantAuth-specific property.

-Az itt szereplő, felhasználóval kapcsolatos műveletek használatára nincs szükség, amennyiben a PhantAuth rendszert mint OpenID Connect provider-t szeretnénk használni.
+To use PhantAuth as an OpenID Connect provider, you don't need to carry out the user-related operations described here.
-A felhasználókat nem szükséges előre legenerálni, amennyiben a PhantAuth rendszernek szüksége van egy adott nevű felhasználó valamely adatára, úgy azt runtime legenerálja.
+You don't need to generate users in advance.
+If PhantAuth requires a piece of data that belongs to a specific user, it will be generated in runtime.
-A generátorok determinisztikus jellege garantálja, hogy ily módon ugyanazon felhasználói névhez mindig ugyanaz a user objektum generálódik.
+The deterministic nature of the generators guarantee that the same user object will be generated to the same user name.
-Kivétel ez alól a selfie token generálás, amikor is a megadott felhasználói adatokból készül egy, a későbbiekben belépési névként használható úgynevezett selfie token.
+The only exception is selfie token generation, when the provided user data are used to create a so-called selfie token, which can later be used as a login name.

 ## User [/user]

 ### Get a User [GET /user/{username}]

-Ezen végpont használatával véletlenszerű felhasználó generálható.
-A generálás a path paraméterként megadott felhasználó név alapján történik, determinisztikus módon.
+Use this endpoint to generate a random user.
+The user is generated in a deterministic way, on the bases of the user name given as a path parameter.
-Ugyanazon felhasználói név esetén a végpont ugyanazt a user objektumot generálja.
-A generált user objektum property-ei a felhasználó név alapján véletlenszerűen generálódnak.
+In the case of identical user names, the endpoint will generate the same user object.
+The properties of the generated user object are randomly generated on the basis of the user name.
-A felhasználó név elhagyása esetén minden hívás különböző, véletlenszerűen generált felhasználó névhez tartozó user objektumot generál.
+In lack of a user name, all calls generate a different user object to the randomly generated user name.

-A generálás `username` paramétereként email címet megadva customizálható a user picture az email címhez tartozó gravatar segítségével.
+By providing an email address as the `username` parameter, you can customize the user picture by the use of the gravatar associated with the email address.

-Amennyiben a `username` paraméter tartalmaz minimum egy pont (`.`) vagy szóköz (`) karaktert úgy a teljes név generálás helyett a paraméterből képződik.
+If the `username` parameter contains at least one dot (`.`) or space (`) character, the whole name is produced from the parameter, rather than being generated.
-Ez esetben e karakterek szeparator szerepet töltenek be a teljes név egyes részei között (family name, given name).`
+In this case, these cahracters play the role of separator between the units of the full name (family name, given name).`

-Az eredmény mindig egy user objektum.
-Amennyiben egy lépésben több user-t szeretnénk generálni, azt *Team* generálás segítségével tehetjük meg.
+The result is always a user object.
+If you want to generate multiple users in one single step, you can do it by the use of *Team* generation.
-A team tagjai a team névből véletlenszerűen generált felhasználók.
+The members of a team are users randomly generated from the team name.

 - Parameters

-    - username (optional, string) ... a generáláshoz használt username vagy email
+    - username (optional, string) The username or email used for generation purposes.

 - Response 200 (application/json)